BIMI Certificate Help Center

 What is a Verified Mark Certificate?

-A Verified Mark Certificate is a digital certificate issued by a trusted certificate authority (CA) that allows an organization to display its registered trademark logo next to email messages in supporting email clients, using the Brand Indicators for Message Identification (BIMI) standard.
+A Verified Mark Certificate (VMC) is a digital certificate issued by a trusted Certificate Authority (CA) that lets organizations display their registered trademark logo next to emails in supported inboxes, using the BIMI standard.
+It serves as proof that a brand's email identity has been independently verified.

 How does a Verified Mark Certificate work to display a brand logo?